fpgaprince/rtd/docs/source/hdl.rst

 generate
 =============================
+Use/Synthesize block if condition is true

 .. code-block:: vhdl
   :linenos:

-    if (some condition is true) geenrate
+    if (some condition is true) generate
         --constants
     begin
         --some code, processes etc.
     end generate;

+    if (some condition is true) generate
+        --constants
+    begin
+        --some code, processes etc.
+    end generate;

 package
 =============================
+for organizing and centralizing re-use constants, records, functions
 .. code-block:: vhdl
   :linenos: